ChristiCarrie/FileyFace/README.md

    --> if user changes the name of a file within the GUI, a "Regenerate" button press is recommended

-   --> "Regenerate" can be pressed as frequently as necessary
+   --> "Regenerate" can be pressed as many times as necessary

 **File Placement**
 1. Saved directory tree is parsed
 2. File is unzipped from package (if necessary)
 3. Python os package is used to move file from src to destination
-4. If file already exists at that location, copy with "(1)" appended is made
+4. If file already exists at that location, copy file with "(1)" appended to file name

 # Demo
 --video here--